pepkit/peppy/docs/docs/cluster-computing.md

 ## Resources
 You may notice that the compute config file does not specify resources to request (like memory, CPUs, or time).
 Yet, these are required as well in order to submit a job to a cluster.
 In the looper system, **resources are not handled by the pepenv file** because they not relative to a particular computing environment; instead they are are variable and specific to a pipeline and a sample.
 As such, these items are defined in the ``pipeline_interface.yaml`` file (``pipelines`` section) that connects looper to a pipeline.
 The reason for this is that the pipeline developer is the most likely to know what sort of resources her pipeline requires, so she is in the best position to define the resources requested.

-For more information on how to adjust resources, see the [pipeline interface `pipelines` section](#pipeline-configuration).
+For more information on how to adjust resources, see the `pipelines` section of the [pipeline interface page](pipeline-interface.md).
-If all the different configuration files seem confusing, now is a good time to review [who's who in configuration files](#configuration-files).
+If all the different configuration files seem confusing, now is a good time to review [who's who in configuration files](config-files.md).